Pete Doherty: Drug use and legal problems

-In June 2009, Doherty was arrested in Gloucester and charged with driving dangerously, while drunk, and in possession of heroin.
+In June 2009, Doherty was arrested in Gloucester and charged with driving dangerously while drunk and in possession of heroin.
 He was released on a £50,000 bail and after 'guilty' pleas were entered, was asked to return to court on 21 December for sentencing.
 He was spared jail but was ordered to pay £2,050 in fines, and was banned from driving for 18 months, despite the court hearing Doherty had 21 previous drug offences and six motoring offences.
 Following his release from court, he was escorted by officers to the nearest police station and re-arrested for possession of a controlled substance, later revealed to be heroin.
-The following day, 22 December, it emerged that Doherty could be charged with offences linked to a hit-and-run incident, which left a pedestrian in a critical condition.
-His manager, Andrew Boyd, appeared in court charged with a number of offences relating to the incident.
 While Doherty was in Gloucester court on 21 December, heroin fell out of his coat pocket.
 He was arrested for possession and was convicted for this offence at the same court on 27 January 2010.
 He was fined £750 and ordered to pay £85 court costs.

+In November 2009, Doherty caused a scandal during a concert organized by Bayerischer Rundfunk.
+He sang the first four words of the first verse of Deutschlandlied – presumably under the influence of alcohol – and was booed by the audience.
+The concert and the live radio broadcast were interrupted a short time later.
+Doherty had tried to continue the concert, but was asked by an organizer to leave the stage.
+Later, a spokesperson of Doherty explained that Doherty was not aware of the historical background of the line and that he apologized.
+In his autobiography, Doherty claimed not to have known the first verse was controversial.
+According to The Guardian, Doherty had earlier "raised a fascist salute as a joke at a concert in Spain last year, and the Libertines were criticised for a 2004 song, Arbeit Macht Frei, a phrase that was emblazoned above the entrances to concentration camps including Auschwitz."

 On 11 March 2010, Lowestoft magistrates fined Doherty £500 and banned him from driving for 12 months for allowing his Daimler car to be used uninsured by his manager.
 On 19 March 2010, he was arrested on suspicion of supplying controlled drugs.
 He was reported to be on bail until April 2010.

-In June 2010, Doherty was refused entry into the United States after spending 10 hours in detention in JFK Airport, despite having a visa.
+In June 2010, Doherty was refused entry into the United States after spending ten hours in detention in John F. Kennedy International Airport, despite having a visa.